Money (Cardi B song)

-"Money" is a song by American rapper Cardi B, released by Atlantic Records on October 23, 2018.
-The song was written by Cardi B with its producer J. White Did It.
-Its music video features Cardi playing characters in different locations, including in an art museum, a bank and a strip club.
+"Money" is a song by American rapper Cardi B. It was released on October 23, 2018, through Atlantic Records.
+The song was included on a digital reissue of her second studio album Am I the Drama?
+(2025).
+It was written by Cardi B with its producer J. White Did It.
+Its music video features Cardi playing characters in different locations, including in an art museum, a bank and a brothel.
 Cardi performed the song at the 61st Annual Grammy Awards, alongside the "Money Bag" instrumental.
 The song and its music video received acclaim and accolades including Best Hip Hop Video at both the 2019 BET Hip Hop Awards and the 2019 MTV Video Music Awards and a Rhythm & Bars Award at the 2019 Soul Train Music Awards.
-"Money" was certified quadruple platinum by the Recording Industry Association of America (RIAA).
+"Money" was certified quintuple platinum by the Recording Industry Association of America (RIAA).

 Background

 On October 22, 2018, Cardi B announced that the single would be released the following Thursday.
 However, the song was released two days earlier due to a leak.
 The single's artwork features Cardi posing in gloves composed of gold watches and a gilded, chain-fringed hat.